academe/OmniPay-Payone/README.md

 This JS includes "classic" client-API mode functions supported by "AJAX mode" and "Redirect mode" (also worth following up)

 config.cardtype defines available card types (from list in package)

-A hash is used in this process, based on all the parameters used to set up the iframe form.
-Either md5($fields) or hash_hmac("sha384", $fields)

 See Platform_Client_API.pdf A few good examples are listed of the front-end markup and JS.